|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 19g||7%|

 |Vitamin C 0mg||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Brown sugar toffee has a deep, caramelized taste that's a little richer than most toffee recipes.
+Brown sugar toffee has a deep, caramelized taste that is a little richer than most toffee recipes.
 A generous helping of nuts adds toasted flavor and crunch, creating a delicious, crispy toffee your family is sure to love.
-There is even a variation that adds chocolate to make it even more indulgent!
+There is even a variation that adds chocolate to make it even more indulgent.